Understanding Skin Thickness and How it Affects Your Rhinoplasty

-When you are considering a rhinoplasty, one of the things that your plastic surgeon will discuss with you is skin thickness.
+When you are considering a Miami rhinoplasty, one of the things your plastic surgeon will discuss with you is skin thickness.
 Nasal skin thickness is a key factor to consider when planning your surgery, as it can affect the final results.
-In this article, we will explain what skin thickness is, patients with thin skin vs. thicker skin, and how it can impact your surgery.
+In this article, we will explain what skin thickness is, discuss the challenges for patients with thin skin versus thicker skin, and describe how skin thickness can impact your surgery.

 Skin Types Assessment Before Rhinoplasty

-The importance of assessing your type of skin in a physical patient examination is often a key component overlooked before rhinoplasty.
-Skin type assessment is critical in all forms of nose surgery.
+Assessing your type of skin and skin quality in a physical patient examination is critical before rhinoplasty, yet it is often overlooked.
+In fact, skin type assessment is important for all forms of nose surgery.

 Essentially, skin thickness in the nose varies from very thin to very thick.
 Most patients fall into the “medium thickness” category, as Dr. Bared describes it.
-Skin thickness, and other features of the nose, are determined by our genetic makeup.
+Skin thickness, subcutaneous tissues, and other features of the nose are determined by our genetic makeup.

-During your consultation with Dr. Bared, he will perform a thorough physical examination of your nose which includes the assessment of skin thickness.
-With this assessment, he will set a proper surgical plan and the kind of results to expect.
+During your consultation with Dr. Bared, he will perform a thorough physical examination of your nose, which includes the assessment of skin thickness.
+With this assessment, he will set a proper surgical plan and discuss with you the kind of results to expect and how to avoid nasal deformities.

 Why is Skin Thickness Important to Determine?

-The type of nasal skin a patient has is one factor that influences the rhinoplasty outcome.
-In a nutshell, the nasal skin thickness may or may not limit what the doctor can achieve surgically.
+The type of nasal skin a patient has is a key factor that influences the rhinoplasty outcome.
+In a nutshell, nasal skin thickness may or may not limit what the doctor can achieve surgically.

-How thick or thin the skin on the nose is will also shape the surgical plan for the rhinoplasty.
-Patients with thin skin are at a higher risk for subtle asymmetries to be more evident as the skin only provides a thin coating over the underlying structure.
+How thick or thin the skin on the nose is will also shape the surgical plan for cosmetic nasal surgery.
+Patients with thin skin are at a higher risk for subtle asymmetries to be more evident, as the skin only provides a thin coating over the underlying nose structure.
 A nose with thin skin does allow for a detailed refinement to be made.

-On the other hand, patients who have thick skin have a thick coating over the underline nasal structure.
-In these cases, the patients are not at risk for subtle irregularities as it’s more difficult for refinements to become evident.
+On the other hand, patients who have thick skin have a fatty layer over the underlying nasal structure.
+In these cases, patients have less risk of subtle irregularities, as it’s more difficult for refinements to become evident.

 What Makes Nasal Skin Thin or Thick?